JakubTabor/knn_Classification_ipnb.iris/README.md

 # I have my "target" column, so I can create column "flower_name" using my "target" """df['flower_name'] = df.target.apply(lambda x : iris.target_names[x])"""
 # I create (3) different "df" with my "flower_name" (form 0 to 50, from 50 to 100, form 100 to 150)
 # Next I visualize my data use "%matplotlib inline", using "df0" and "df1" and column "sepal length " and "sepal width"
+# Then I visualize "df0" and "df1" but with column "petal length" and "petal width"